 SHARE 24/7 SUPPORT RESOURCES.
 Two resources are the National Suicide Prevention Lifeline (800-273-8255), which provides free, confidential support by phone, and the Crisis Text Line (text HOME to 741741), which provides text support from trained volunteer counselors.
 USF affiliates can also call CAPS' All Hours (855-531-0761) 24/7 for support.
 (Crisis services and additional resources are listed here.)

 FOLLOW UP.
 Check in with the person by text, phone, IM, or face to face to see how they are doing.
 Consider getting together (if COVID safety guidelines allow), or send a card to let them know you care and are thinking of them.

 Suicide Warning Signs

-- Verbalizing a desire to die or kill themselves; e.g., "I want to kill myself," “My family would be better off without me," "I won't be around much longer," etc.
+- Verbalizing a desire to die or kill themselves; e.g., "I want to kill myself," “My family would be better off without me," "I won't be around much longer," "I can't go on."

-- Prolonged depression (low mood, fatigue, hopelessness, sleep problems, isolation, not enjoying or engaging in activities they used to like).
-Depression is treatable with talk therapy and/or antidepressant medication, which means that most suicides are preventable.
+- Prolonged depression (low mood, fatigue, hopelessness, sleep and appetite problems, isolation, not enjoying or engaging in activities they used to like).
+Depression is treatable with psychotherapy and/or antidepressant medication, which means that most suicides are preventable.

 - Alcohol and/or drug abuse.